josephluck/machi/README.md

 When a Machi machine is "executed", it will iterate through all of the states and determine the first Entry that is not considered "done".

+Entry states can be declared using Entries and decisions in the direction of the flow can be declared using Forks.

-### Example applications:
+### Example projects:

 - [React Native app onboarding flow](./examples/app-onboarding)
 - More to come 😊

-Entry states can be declared using Entries and decisions in the direction of the flow can be declared using Forks.

 ### Simple example: